wp-plugins/schedulicity-online-appointment-booking/readme.txt

 == Description ==

-This plugin allows Schedulicity's 22k business users to easily integrate their booking schedules with their wordpress sites.
+This plugin allows Schedulicity's thousands of business users to easily integrate their booking schedules with their wordpress sites.
 It's a three step setup.
 Once a user installs Schedulicity on their site, they simply need to insert their 6 character unique business key, select the style they want to use, and paste the [schedule_now] shortcode into a page or post.
 If they don't already have a Schedulicity account, they are eligible for a